What Is Vehicle-to-Load (V2L) and How to Use It in Canada

 GM's 2027 Chevy Bolt now has a real Canadian spec page.
 The question is no longer whether it exists, but which details are actually confirmed.

-Real Canadian EV owners share what surprised them most after switching from gas.
-From charging costs to winter range to insurance — the honest guide nobody else will give you.
+Canadian EV owners share what surprised them most after switching from gas: charging costs, winter range, insurance, the honest field guide.

 Renting an EV in Canada is getting easier.
 More models, more locations, better pricing.